eastgenomics/eggd_tandem_hunter/README.md

 A full list of additional arguments can be viewed by `python TandemHunter.py --help`.

-Coverage comparisons per input file are written to a file called `.cvg_comparison.csv` in the present working directory by default.
+Coverage comparisons are written to a files called `.cvg_comparison.csv` for each input file in the present working directory by default.

 An example of the contents of a `.cvg_comparison.csv` file is given below.